-- We teach phonics for 20-30 minutes a day.
+- We teach phonics for 30 minutes a day.
 In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
-Each Friday, we review the week's teaching to help children become fluent readers. - During Reception children are also exposed to Phonics provision in the classroom on a daily basis. - Children make a strong start in Reception: teaching begins in Week 3 of the Autumn term. - We follow the Little Wandle Letters and Sounds Revised expectations of progress: - Children in Reception are taught to read and spell words using Phase 2 and 3 GPCs, and words with adjacent consonants (Phase 4) with fluency and accuracy. - Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy.
+Each Friday, we review the week's teaching to help children become fluent readers. - Children make a strong start in Reception: teaching begins in Week 3 of the Autumn term.

+- We follow the Little Wandle Letters and Sounds Revised expectations of progress: - o Children in Reception are taught to read and spell words using Phase 2 and 3 GPCs, and words with adjacent consonants (Phase 4) with fluency and accuracy. - o Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy.